 Event Communication Tools

 The K-LAB staff produces the weekly BizUndergrad newsletter for undergraduate students to inform the entire Kogod community about upcoming events, opportunities and student activities.
-To add a posting to the calendar, please email Allison Holcomb at email@example.com with specific information about the event.
+To add a posting to the newsletter, please fill out the newsletter submission form.